OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/ClearAlarmRegister.md

 ## ClearAlarmRegister request

 ### Description
-ClearAlarmRegister is a request to set the OSGP device communication settings for a specific device.
+ClearAlarmRegister is a request to clear the alarm register on a specific device.
 The request needs the DeviceIdentification.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).